ivankharak/do-more-ivan/README.md

-# Quick Notes
+# To Do App
-* A simple SPA that lets user to jote down immediate notes, points, tasks, etc.
+* A simple SPA that lets user to jote down immediate tasks to be done and has ability mark them as completed or incompleted.

 ## Tech Used
 * ReactJs